ClementGrx/ClementGrx/README.md

 Here are some additional information :

-- 🔭 I’m very comfortable with Python, SQL, and the first Machine Learning techniques I learned (for now : uni- multivariate Linear Regressions, Logistic Regression and Decision Tree)
+- 🔭 I’m very comfortable with Python, SQL, and the first Machine Learning techniques I learned

-- 🌱 I’m currently learning how to implement other Machine Learning models (KNN, Random Forest, K-means...)
+- 🌱 I’m currently learning how to use Natural Language Processing

 - 📫 How to reach me: https://www.linkedin.com/in/clementgaroux/